alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

 Let's break that down:

-1: Send our sign-in credentials to our RemoteAuthProvider in exchange for our (AuthSession?, Error?) tuple (Red for error)
+- Step 1: Send our sign-in credentials to our RemoteAuthProvider in exchange for our (AuthSession?, Error?) tuple (Red for error)
-2: If there are errors, complete with the helpful PUBAuthError.failedToSignInWithRemote so the consuming code knows exactly what part of the authentication process failed
+- Step 2: If there are errors, complete with the helpful AuthError.failedToSignInWithRemote so the consuming code knows exactly what part of the authentication process failed
-3: Ensure the authSession is not nil
+- Step 3: Ensure the authSession is not nil
-3.5: If there somehow is no errors but also no errors, complete with the helpful PUBAuthError.failedToRetrieveAuthSession so the consuming code knows exactly what part of the authentication process failed
+- Step 3.5: If there somehow is no errors but also no errors, complete with the helpful PUBAuthError.failedToRetrieveAuthSession so the consuming code knows exactly what part of the authentication process failed
-4: Attempt to persist the AuthSession returned from our RemoteAuthProvider to our DataStore
+- Step 4: Attempt to persist the AuthSession returned from our RemoteAuthProvider to our DataStore
-5: Ensure there are not errors
+- Step 5: Ensure there are not errors
-6: Save that AuthSession onto our AuthManager
+- Step 6: Save that AuthSession onto our AuthManager
-7: Complete with out AuthSession and no errors
+- Step 7: Complete with out AuthSession and no errors

 Using Nulls to Guide your Auth Workflow:
 1: Do something with remote